What in the world are the benefits of watering plants from the bottom of the pot? And iPothoss it better than watering from the top?

 All plants need to survive is light, soil, fertilizer and water, but too much of any of these can lead to disease, horrible fungal infections like root rot, and ultimately, death 💀

 Among basic plant needs, watering is probably the one area where well-meaning houseplant parents go wrong most often.
 And you know what?
 Bottom-watering is a super effective technique to prevent overwatering.
-We highly recommend this creative and practical technique for controlling your urge to totally submerge your plant in water whenever you pull out the watering can.
-Instead of pouring a ton of water on top of your plants, which can lead to drainage problems and overly-moist soil, hydrate the roots first and let them carry water up to the plant.
+We highly recommend this creative and practical technique for controlling your urge to submerge your plant in water whenever you pull out the watering can.
+Instead of pouring a ton of water on top of your plants, which can lead to drainage problems and overly moist soil, hydrate the roots first and let them carry water up to the plant.
 Brilliant, right?!

 Bottom watering is also known as reverse watering, which makes sense intuitively but requires a bit of practice to perfect for houseplant newbies.
 Essentially, you just place your plant in a bowl of water and let the roots slowly drink up the liquid at their own pace.
 You will notice the water level go down over time.